 - Specific ‘sense of period’ that facilitates the assimilation of smaller narratives or case studies.

 - Knowledge acquired of historical periods, events or individuals that provides context for the study of a different period, event or individual

-- Appropriate period resonances attached to substantive concepts such as ‘Parliament’, ‘Church’, ‘federalism’, ‘loyalty’ or ‘taxation’.
+- Appropriate period resonances are attached to substantive concepts such as ‘Parliament’, ‘Church’, ‘federalism’, ‘loyalty’ or ‘taxation’.

 - Know what progression looks like in each of the key historical processes.

 - Causal reasoning (explaining why it happens and its impact, i.e. cause & effect).

 - Evidential thinking (being able to understand, infer from, cross reference, analyse, critically evaluate, and deploy the evidence historians use).